KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 ### Steps
 1. Ensure you understand the work you want to cite.
 - What key ideas can you highlight?
-- Using the key ideas to develop new vocabulary to use in your paraphrase
+- Using the key ideas to develop new vocabulary to use in your paraphrase.

 2. Just try it then evaluate your attempt.
 Use multiple techniques from the following rather than just a few.
 3. Add the citation.